 Dr. Hurley and her staff are personally involved in a number of community service projects.

-We invite the community to help honor our armed services on Veterans Day by bringing leftover candy, beanie baby’s, and letters to our troops.
+We invite the community to help honor our armed services by bringing leftover candy, beanie baby’s, and letters to our troops.
 We invite friends and family to participate.

 Dr. Hurley and her staff are personally involved in a number of community service projects.
 During the Halloween season, the office participates in Operation Gratitude that collects candy and beanie babies for the American troops.
 She also collects letters written by the scouts, students in high school and anyone else that wants to write a letter.
 These letters mean so much to the soldiers when they are away from home.
 She has been so successful in involving the community that she has collected over three thousand pounds of candy and over 5000 beanie babies and 600 letters.
 Local Girl Scout troops and the Key Club from the high school helped with the project.